aws/aws-cdk/packages/aws-cdk/README.md

 ### `cdk migrate`

+⚠️**CAUTION**⚠️

-⚠️**CAUTION**⚠️ CDK migrate is currently experimental.
-We make no guarantees about the outcome or stability of the Command or it's output.
+CDK migrate is currently experimental and may have breaking changes in the future.
+We make no guarantees about the outcome or stability of the Command nor it's output.

-Generates a CDK application from an existing Cloudformation template in any of the CDK supported languages.
+Generates a CDK application from an existing CloudFormation template in any of the CDK supported languages.

 #### Required Arguments:

 (You must specify either `--from-path` or `--from-stack`)

-* `--stack-name <my_stack_name>` - Used to name both the CDK application and stack.
+* `--stack-name <my_stack_name>` - The name for both the CDK application and stack.
-* `--from-path <my_file_path>` - Takes the relative filse path to the JSON or YAML template of your choice.
+* `--from-path <my_file_path>` - Takes the relative file path to the JSON or YAML CloudFormation template
 * `--from-stack` - Retrieves a deployed cloudformation stack from your account with the same name as `--stack-name`.

 #### Optional Arguments:

-* `--output-path <my_output_path>` - file path to where the file should be generated.
+* `--output-path <my_output_path>` - file path to where the application should be generated.
-  Default is the current working directory
+Default behavior is to create a new directory with the same name as your `--stack-name` in the Current Working Directory
-* `--language <language>` - Which CDK supported language should be generated [typescript, python, csharp, java, go] default is typesript
+* `--language <language>` - Which CDK supported language should be generated [typescript, python, csharp, java, go] default is typescript

 ```console
 $ # generate a typescript application from template.json in the local directory
 $ cdk migrate --from-path ./template.json --stack-name MyAwesome